Osperity/django-hstore-mixin/README.md

 ## Usage

-To use the `Django Hstore Mixin`, simply import the HstoreMixin and use it in a model's base.
+To use the `django-hstore-mixin`, simply import the HstoreMixin and use it in a model's base.

     from django_hstore_mixin.models import HstoreMixin